Mousumi-Deb/ML-Projects/ML_Heart_diseases_prediction/README.md

 ## Conclusion
-In conclusion, this project demonstrates the application of machine learning techniques for predicting cancer disease.
-By preprocessing the data, training a logistic regression model, and evaluating its performance, we can effectively classify patients based on their likelihood of having cancer.
-Early detection of cancer through predictive modeling has the potential to improve patient outcomes and reduce mortality rates.
+In conclusion, this project demonstrates the application of machine learning techniques for predicting heart disease.
+By preprocessing the data, training a logistic regression model, and evaluating its performance, we can effectively classify patients based on their likelihood of having heart disease.
+Early detection of heart disease through predictive modeling has the potential to improve patient outcomes and reduce mortality rates.